ReuelSanchez/student-planner-build/README.md

 # How to Build Your Android App (APK)

-> **VERY IMPORTANT:** This ZIP file contains a pre-configured GitHub Actions workflow file at `.github/workflows/build.yml`.
-This file is designed to build your app automatically and solves the `exit code 130` error. **You must use this file.**

-Getting your APK is now easier than ever.
-Follow these steps precisely.
+The build process is now almost fully automated.
+You no longer need to run `bubblewrap init` yourself.

 ## Step 1: Generate and Convert Your Signing Key

-First, you need a digital signature.
+First, you need a digital signature for your app.

 1.  **Generate Key:** Open a terminal in your project folder and run this command to create an `android.keystore` file.
     ```bash